Initial Health Assessment

 - SCFHP website for the Staying Healthy Assessment Tool

 - Who can perform the IHA.
 When an advanced practitioner performs the IHA, the PCP must ensure that documentation of the IHA is contained in the member's primary medical record, and completed in an accurate and comprehensive manner.

 - Outreach.
-If you are attempting to schedule the IHA with a new member, but are not having success or cannot reach the member to schedule it, make sure to document a minimum of three attempts to reach the member in the medical record.
+If you are attempting to schedule the IHA with a new member, but are not having success or cannot reach the member to schedule it, make sure to document a minimum of two attempts to reach the member in the medical record.
 Credit can be given for the IHA in Facility Site Review Medical Record Review if it can be shown you made a reasonable attempt to schedule the member.